 In future language design and evolution activities, the following items should be considered:

-Implementations of the free function could tolerate multiple frees on the same reference/pointer or frees of memory that was never allocated.
+Implementations of the free function that can tolerate multiple frees on the same reference/pointer or frees of memory that was never allocated.
 Such an operation is called an idempotent operation.

-For properties that cannot be checked at compile time, language specifiers should provide an assertion mechanism for checking properties at run-time.
+For properties that cannot be checked at compile time, providing an assertion mechanism for checking properties at run-time.
 It should be possible to inhibit assertion checking if efficiency is a concern.

 A storage allocation interface should be provided that will allow the called function to set the pointer used to NULL after the referenced storage is deallocated.